oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 | <img src="https://github.com/oceanalbin/ColdWarArchive/blob/master/ColdWar_Archive/Documentation/video/First2.gif" width="100%"> | Terrain creation, learning to put objects in environment and controlling a player.

 ### Aims
-The tool is made for getting a better understanding of artefacts from the Cold war in the IISG, combing them into one world.
+The tool is made for getting a better understanding of artefacts from the Cold war in the IISG, combining them into one world.
 To create a new story, one where you, the player can find all the hidden Propaganda and Anti Propaganda.

 ### Methods
 C# — HTML — CSS — JS